2015 Donegal county football team season

+The following is a summary of Donegal county football team's 2015 season.

 The 2015 Donegal county football team season was the franchise's 111th season since the County Board's foundation in 1905.
 The team entered the season, having reached the 2014 All-Ireland Senior Football Championship Final.

 Personnel changes

 Rory Gallagher was in his first season as the team's manager.
 He was ratified on 31 October 2014.
 In December 2014, Gary McDaid officially joined the backroom team as coach–selector.

-Thirteen players were added ahead of the 2015 Dr McKenna Cup, including goalkeeper Mark Anthony McGinley, Eoin McHugh, Ciaran McGinley, Conor Parke, Kevin McBrearty, Eunan Doherty (Naomh Conaill) and Ryan Malley (Ard an Rátha).
+Thirteen players were added ahead of the 2015 Dr McKenna Cup, including goalkeeper Mark Anthony McGinley, Eoin McHugh, Ciaran McGinley, Conor Parke, Eunan Doherty (Naomh Conaill) Kevin McBrearty (Four Masters) and Ryan Malley (Ard an Rátha).

 Ahead of the season Rory Kavanagh announced his retirement.
 Mark McHugh returned.

 Another veteran of the 2012 All-Ireland SFC winning campaign, Dermot Molloy, also departed, between the McKenna Cup's conclusion and League's beginning.

 Michael Boyle left for Boston before the 2015 Ulster SFC semi-final and Mark Anthony McGinley, who had earlier joined the panel, was promoted to his position.